-Students will take a 2nd Quarter examination and a final examination.
-The examinations will cover the topics taught in class, and the students will be expected to produce and use the skills they have been developing throughout the year.
+Students will take a midterm and final examination.
+The examinations will cover the topics taught in class, and they will be expected to produce and use the skills they have been developing throughout the year.
+The final examination will be the "Checkpoint A Examination".
+The examination has 4 main components: reading, writing, listening and speaking.
+Upon successful completion of 7th grade, 8th grade and the Checkpoint A Examination, students will earn ONE High School credit in World Languages.

-Mr. Leonardo Rivera Chairperson K-12, World Languages and ENL Office (516) 434-3179
+Mr. Leonardo Rivera Chairperson K-12, World Languages and ENL Office (516) 434-3179 Email "LRivera@pobschools.org"

-Email "LRivera@pobschools.org"